NexentaStor Home Brew Contest - Submissions

 Converting the purpose of this box was easier than expected, though having some internal knowledge of the hardware did help make it an easier transition.
 For the out of warranty ReadyNAS users that want to do more with their system, it is a realistic alternative.

 I have created a more detailed thread for this system, Home Brew: Running NexentaStor on a ReadyNAS

-RE: NexentaStor Home Brew Contest - Added by Bart Braet 8 months ago
+RE: NexentaStor Home Brew Contest - Added by Bart Braet over 2 years ago